11 Important Legal Considerations When Buying A Home

 Nearly every contract for the sale of a home includes a provision for a home inspection before the contract is considered binding.
 Make sure your agent or attorney inserts a clause about this in your contract.
 This allows you, the buyer, the right to hire a home inspector to view and inspect the home (inside and out) to look for potential problems.

 In extremely hot housing markets, some buyers have been known to waive the inspection to try and outflank competitors.
-While this might better position you with the seller, it’s an exceedingly risky strategy, particularly when purchasing an older home.
-Tread carefully.
+While this might better position you with the seller, this can be a risky strategy for the buyer who might be responsible for costly repairs or safety concerns as a result, particularly when purchasing an older home.

 6. Meeting Contingencies